Institute of Musicology

 The ethnography was based on over 12 months of fieldwork conducted in five periods between 2006 and 2011.
 The text drew on semi-structured and unstructured interviews, song texts and participant observations of Kadiaka’s various musical activities, which included composition, accordion playing and performing his own topical and religious songs, most notably on commuter trains but also at other private and public events related to ZCC rituals.
 Overlaps and (dis)continuities between seemingly separate worlds were carefully examined in order to deconstruct the above mentioned cultural binaries and methodological dichotomies.
 Close attention was paid to ZCC musical repertories and their meanings, and Samuel’s own private collection of photographs from the 1980s and 90s became a valuable source of information, offering a unique reflection on his personal, historical and social trajectory.
 The text was written as a reflexive ethnography in which I interrogated my own position as a Czech subject in a ‘foreign’ culture and revealed the intimacy of the relationship between researcher and researched as well as the non-linear, complex process of acquiring ethnographic knowledge.

-Since 2017, I have been an external member of the research team in the three-year long project Weight and Weightlessness of the Folklore: The Folklore Movement of the Second Half of the 20th Century in the Czech Lands (grant by The Czech Science Foundation 17-26672S) hosted by The Czech Academy of Sciences and lead by Daniela Stavělová.
+Between 2017-2020, I was an external member of the research team in the three-year long project Weight and Weightlessness of the Folklore: The Folklore Movement of the Second Half of the 20th Century in the Czech Lands (grant by The Czech Science Foundation 17-26672S) hosted by The Czech Academy of Sciences and lead by Daniela Stavělová.

 2017, Filling the Void of Post-Apartheid: Miracles of the Zion Christian Church in the Life of South African Township Dweller, 7th European Conference on African Studies, ECAS7, University of Basel.